-- In what ways can I, and members of my community, incorporate insights, learning, and wisdom from a diverse and inclusive range of sociocultural groups-especially as these insights, learning, and wisdom might inform the values, beliefs, and purposes behind data research and innovation agendas and practices? - How can we set up or tap into networks of communication and collaboration with other communities and sociocultural groups, so that we can come together to cultivate shared understandings and constructively explore differences? - How can we draw on the principles and priorities of data justice to find commonality and build solidarity with other communities and sociocultural groups? - How can we draw on cumulative wisdom, potentially shared with other communities and sociocultural groups, that has been ascertained through similar social or political struggles for recognition and justice?
+- In what ways can I, and members of the policymaking community, incorporate insights, learning, and wisdom from a diverse and inclusive range of sociocultural groups-especially as these insights, learning, and wisdom might inform the values, beliefs, and purposes behind data research and innovation agendas and practices? - How can we set up or tap into networks of communication and collaboration with a diverse and inclusive range of communities and sociocultural groups, so that we can come together to cultivate shared understandings and constructively explore differences?